inspec/inspec-aws/docs/resources/aws_waf_web_acls.md

 # aws_waf_web_acls

-Use the `aws_waf_web_acls` InSpec audit resource to test the properties of the plural resource of AWS WAF WebACL.
+Use the `aws_waf_web_acls` InSpec audit resource to test the properties of multiple of AWS WAF WebACL.

+The `AWS::WAFv2::WebACL` AWS resource defines a collection of rules to use to inspect and control web requests.

 ## Syntax

-Ensure that web acl exists.
+Ensure that web ACL exists.

     describe aws_waf_web_acls do
       it { should exist }